 Players have increased their competitive advantage by making the implementation easier and faster, to reduce overlap and switching costs.
 This has resulted in high rivalry because whoever enters into a contract is looking at multi-year confirmed revenue stream with limited effort required thereafter for maintenance.
 For the multi-country payroll providers, the order might start with a few countries, but the initial success can generate more business in other countries and regions from the same customer.
 This leads to cut-throat competition.

 Being an existing player in the industry, it is important to capitalize on the competitive advantage and provide differentiated / value added services to compete in the current market.
 Based on the above analysis, there are five action plans that once achieved, can result in a highly beneficial proposition for companies to expand and sustain their base:

 In such a scenario, investment in disruptive technology is crucial to gain competitive advantage.
 Companies should be able to adapt to the changes in the technological environment.
 Mobility and social media are changing today’s world.
 Work flow approvals of transactions should be made much easier.
-Big data and analytics enables organizations bring useful information for better management and make informed decisions.
+Big data and analytics enables organizations bring useful information for better management and make informed decisions and also achieving data security.
 Developing tools delivering enhanced productivity based on automation and machine learning can increase output and also reduce human errors